Eswatini Register Travel insurance Destinations

 Visas

-Business visa: Not required
+Business visa: not required

-Student visa: Not required
+Student visa: not required

 Children and travel

-Learn about travel with children.
+Learn more about travelling with children.

 Consult the South Africa Travel Advice page if you are transiting by road through South Africa with children under the age of 18.